 I hope you feel unsettled about the true stories I shared above.
 But maybe you don’t.
 Maybe you identify with some of these examples.
 Perhaps a growing discomfort has also been growing in you on Sabbath morning.
 If you find that you, too, are struggling with tolerance and acceptance of children’s noises at church, then I encourage you to consider a few points that you may be forgetting about.

 Does He find it distracting that the doors of our minds swung open seven times since song service began, because the singer up front looks attractive?
 Probably.
 But He still accepts our worship.
 Does it bother Him that we’re saving the $20 in our wallet for the movies tonight instead of donating it to the food bank?
 Perhaps.
 But He’s still thrilled thatwe came today.
 We might be a lot more mature than a wiggling child, but until we’ve cleaned up our own lives perfectly, let’s remember that we’re exactly where all imperfect people belong: church.
 The place to seek Jesus, and His grace.

 Remember that the goals of church are community, nurture, and outreach.
 If your desires on Sabbath morning are not in line with building community, nurturing the needs around you, or reaching out to a lost and hurting world, then your church agenda might just be all about yourself.
 No, it’s not wrong to want to enjoy a good, solid, spiritual message.
 But it is wrong to make an idol out of your own enjoyment to the extent that you block others from enjoying it too.

 Ask yourself: Who needs to hear this sermon more?
 The tired soul-worn mother, struggling to train her children in the Lord?
 The eager preschooler, young and innocent and soaking up constant information?
 Or you – stable, solid, secure in your relationship with Jesus?
 Would you give up your sermon-listening rights to see someone else saved, or at minimum – to see someone else fed?
 If you’re so starved for the sermon’s message that you’re willing to push others out of the way to receive it, you might want to reevaluate whether your own private devotional life is adequately feeding you.

 No, this doesn’t look like blocking the back doors, or hoarding dollar bills only for the most well-behaved children.
 What it looks like instead is purchasing that sticker book you pass by at Target and surprising the noisy little girl with it Sabbath morning.
 Maybe even offering to turn pages for her.
 Yeah, you might miss some parts of the sermon.
 But you also might be in danger of receiving a whole different type of sermon: the gift of pouring out your life to bless others.
 I think you might find that this type of sermon is a greater joy than words can even express.

 To be honest, I get it – I know it’s hard to listen to a meaningful message when the kids behind you are eating cheerios and throwing crayons and running matchbox cars up and down your arm on the pew.
 I realize that whining and whispers and stickers on your neck don’t make for an ideal worship experience.
 But maybe we need to change our definition of “ideal.”
 Maybe instead of a silent, reverent sanctuary, “ideal” looks more like kids growing up and staying in church.
 Maybe “ideal” looks like kids inviting their neighbor friends to Sabbath school, and their parents making decisions for Jesus, because their children were welcomed in church.
-Maybe the ideal worship service culminates with all of us – old and young alike – gathered around the feet of Jesus on that glorious day.
+And maybe the ideal worship service culminates with all of us – old and young alike – gathered around the feet of Jesus on that glorious day.

 Until then, let’s make our church agenda focused on inviting as many people to that gathering as possible.
 Yes, even noisy little messy people.
-Because what would heaven be like without Cheerios and matchbox cars?© 2017 - 2018 When People Are Kind.
+Because what would heaven be like without Cheerios and matchbox cars?© 2017 - 2023 When People Are Kind.
 All rights reserved.
 Click here for content usage information.